rackerlabs/docs-developer-blog/_posts/2019-11-11-cloud-servers-do-i-get-charged-when-my-server-is-shut-down.md

 authorisRacker: true
 catagories: Cloud Servers
 metaTitle: “Cloud Servers: Am I charged when my server is shut down?”
-metaDescription: ".”
+metaDescription: "Sometimes the easiest, and cheapest, solution is to let the public cloud server go.
+This post explores options and and considerations for shutting down or deleting a server.”
 ogTitle: “Cloud Servers: Am I charged when my server is shut down?”
-ogDescription: "."
+ogDescription: "Sometimes the easiest, and cheapest, solution is to let the public cloud server go.
+This post explores options and and considerations for shutting down or deleting a server."
 ---

 Sometimes the easiest, and cheapest, solution is to let the public cloud server go.
+This post explores options and and considerations for shutting down or deleting a server.

 <!-- more -->